 More and more people are using smartphones today, hooked on Android, IOS, and Windows commonly.
-This calls for advanced features, applications in smartphones like interesting games, banking, media, chat messenger and much more.
+This calls for advanced features, applications in smartphones like interesting games, banking, media, chat messenger, and much more.
 Life has become simpler with the advent of new mobile technology.
-Using desktop or laptops to access applications can now be done over mobile, which helps us save time and efforts.
+Using desktop or laptops to access applications can now be done over mobile, which helps us save time and effort.

-I have a question for the mobile testers, did you ever face error like- ‘Unfortunately application(name) stopped?’ as displayed in the below figure.
+I have a question for the mobile testers, did you ever face any error like- ‘Unfortunately application(name) stopped’ as displayed in the below figure?

 What Does This Error Mean?

-This error means, crash in the mobile application (IOS, Windows and Android Applications).
+This error means there is a crash in the mobile application (IOS, Windows, and Android Applications).
 The whole application has stopped working.

 When Do You Get This Error?

 If you are a Mobile tester, this type of error will show up when,

 The application is being used by users or on server crashes.